Table of Contents

 Managing media in websites can be complex, but Laravel Cloudinary streamlines this process by integrating Laravel with Cloudinary.
 It simplifies image uploads, transformations, and optimizations, boosting site performance.

-In this blog, we’ll help you learn how you can set up Laravel with Cloudinary and how to upload images.
-Additionally, we’ll also dive into how Laravel development experts used Cloudinary to transform and optimize media files.
+In this blog, we’ll help you learn how to set up Laravel with Cloudinary and how to upload images.
+Additionally, we’ll also dive into how to use Cloudinary to transform and optimize media files.
 But first, let’s start with understanding what exactly Laravel Cloudinary is.

 What is Laravel Cloudinary?